What Is The Cat5e Max Speed?

 Let's jump right into it.
-With Cat5e cable the max speed you can expect is 100Mhz.
+With Cat5e cable the max speed you can expect is 1Gb and 100Mhz.
 This is the specification according to TIA.
-Specifically, the ANSI/TIA 568 C.2 Standard which determined what the requirement would be for each cabling category.
+Specifically, the TIA 568.2-D Standard which determines what the requirement would be for each cabling category.
 By abiding by this standard all manufactures, customers and businesses would know what to expect and create less confusion with operating performance.
 This organization routinely gets together to set up new standards which determine what to expect in certain features of the networking industry.
 Now back to the performance.

 Here's an example of a test report of our unshielded Cat5e Plenum cable.
 You'll see the performance numbers at these different frequencies

 The other thing to point out here is that Cat5e cable also has transmission requirements.
 You'll notice in the test report showing different transmission numbers.
 Such as Insertion Loss (IL), NEXT (Near End Crosstalk) ACR and RL.
 One of the most important factors to look at is crosstalk.
-You can read here what is crosstalk?
+You can learn all about it here what is crosstalk?

 Cat5e cable is a great choice for residential installations with it's performance of 350MHz and 1Gb up to 100 meters.
 In 1 gigabit there is 1000 megabits so you can also expect a theoretical max transfer speed of 125Mb/s.

-To get a more understanding of that with 1Gb you can transfer a gigbyte of data around 8 seconds.
+To get a more understanding of that with 1Gb you can transfer a gigabyte of data around 8 seconds.
 Pretty fast if you ask me!

 We'll keep this article short and sweet on Cat5e max speed.

-To recap, Cat5e cable has a standardized maximum performance speed of 100 MHz and 1Gb data rates up to 100 meters (328 Feet)
+To recap, Cat5e speed has a standardized maximum performance of 100 MHz and 1Gb data rates up to 328 feet (100 meters)

 With the improvement in technology and the need for increased frequency companies such as us have provided Cat5e cable to perform up to 350MHz from the 100MHz.